smaugmuds/xsmaug/README.md

 ###Introduction

-XMERC is a Next Generation derivative of Merc 2.2.
+XMERC is a Next Generation MUD derivative of Merc 2.2.

 Merc Diku Mud is a Diku Mud with many enhancements and contributions.
 See our 'contrib.txt' and 'help merc' for acknowledgements.
 Send us your contribution, and you'll be in there too!